How to Make Espresso With an Espresso Machine – A Definitive Guide

 Pressure and brewing time

-The pressure and brewing time are affected by the grind size, the amount of ground coffee in the filter, and how the ground coffee is tamped.
+The pressure and brewing time are influenced by the grind size, the amount of ground coffee in the filter, and how the coffee is tamped. (at the industry-standard 9 bars of pressure)

-Correct brewing pressure is between 9 and 10 bars.
-The right brewing time for espresso is between 25-35 seconds.
-If the pressure or the brew time are incorrect, one or more of those other variables will need to be adjusted.
+Correct brewing pressure is between 9 and 10 bars, and the ideal brewing time for espresso is between 25-35 seconds. (at the industry-standard 9 bars of pressure) If the pressure or brew time is incorrect, adjustments to these variables may be necessary.

 The Amount of Ground Coffee, the Grind Size, and the Tamp

-These are the variables that a barista has to be concerned with on a cup to cup basis, and are the main ways that we adjust how much coffee is extracted from the bean.
+These are the variables that a barista must manage on a cup-to-cup basis, and they are the primary methods for adjusting how much coffee is extracted from the bean. (recognized by the Specialty Coffee Association (SCA))

-• The amount of freshly ground coffee is also known as the dose.
-A single espresso is made using 7-9 grams of ground coffee.
-For a double espresso, this number is doubled.
+• The amount of freshly ground coffee is referred to as the dose.
+A single espresso typically uses 7-9 grams of ground coffee, while a double espresso requires double that amount, according to the Specialty Coffee Association (SCA).

-• The grind size for espresso is fine, but not as fine as Turkish grind.
+• The grind size for espresso is fine, but not as fine as a Turkish grind, which is powder-like.

-• Tamping technique is a very important factor in proper coffee extraction.
-Coffee should be tamped firmly and evenly so that the surface of the coffee grounds are flat across the portafilter.
+• The tamping technique is crucial for proper coffee extraction.
+Coffee should be tamped firmly and evenly to ensure the surface of the coffee grounds is flat across the portafilter.

-Grind 7-9 grams of coffee into your portafilter
+Grind precisely 7-9 grams of coffee into your portafilter

 Tamper and ground coffee in portafilter.